-From product design to company operations, implementing effective trust and safety measures can be daunting.
-Here, we’ll tackle one of the most important components- building a team that ensures trust and safety is a foundation of your company.
+From product design to company operations, beginning to build an effective trust and safety can be daunting.
+Here, we tackle one of the most important components of Trust & Safety- building an effective team team that ensures the safety of your platform and company.

 Before covering the core functions of trust and safety, it’s important to note that the hires that make up your team will likely come from diverse backgrounds.
 While you might be looking for the perfect resume, remember that trust and safety is a new industry.
 Diversity is only an added value to your team.
 Passion, ability to execute and belief in protecting users may be more important than experience itself.
 That being said, backgrounds in NGO, law or security may signal not only passion but relevant experience as well.

 With that in mind, we’ll dive right into the four Trust & Safety functions any company needs to get started.

 In today’s online climate, companies must prioritize trust and safety from the start.
 By creating a team role designated to product, teams can ensure that safety by design is built into the product from the start.

 This role ensures that a product includes safety mechanisms, such as a reporting mechanism, and meets trust and safety guidelines.
 Once a product launches, issues of safety within the product will arise and this function will be needed to manage these needs.